-A successful maintenance team shouldn’t only be focused on quickly fixing problems as they come up but to actually take preventive actions to predict and prevent potential breakdowns.
+A successful maintenance team shouldn’t only be focused on quickly fixing problems as they come up but to take preventive actions to predict and prevent potential breakdowns.

 A computerized maintenance management software will help you easily incorporate and automate predictive and preventive maintenance strategies that will help you reduce equipment downtime and avoid costly unplanned shutdowns.

 ITIC’s latest survey data finds that 98% of organizations say a single hour of downtime costs them over $100,000 with 81% of respondents indicating how 60 minutes of downtime costs their business over $300,000.
-And a record one-third or 33% of enterprises report that one hour of downtime costs their firms $1 million to over $5 million.
+And a record one-third of enterprises report that one hour of downtime costs their firms $1 million to over $5 million.